-• In cases in which the non-parent caretaker's relatives choose to be included in the TEA payment with the child, if a non-parent relative is a payee only, then the time limit does not apply to the case.
+• In cases in which the non-parent caretaker relatives chooses to be included in the TEA payment with the child.
+If a non-parent relative is a payee only, then the time limit does not apply to the case.
 This will be explained to the non-parent adult relative during the application interview.
 (See EXAMPLE #1 below.)

-The time a child receives assistance will not count toward their time limit when they become an adult.
+The time a child receives assistance will not count toward his/her time limit when he or she becomes an adult.

-Payments made by another state under a Temporary Assistance for Needy Families program count toward the twelve (12) month limit in Arkansas if the adult has received more than forty-eight (48) such payments in another state.
-Only the payments from another state in excess of forty-eight (48) total payments will count toward Arkansas' twelve (12) month limit.
+Payments made by another state under a Temporary Assistance for Needy Families program count toward the twenty-four month limit in Arkansas if the adult has received more than thirty-six such payments in another state.
+Only the payments from another state in excess of thirty-six will count toward Arkansas' twenty-four month limit.